In this guide

 - restate the requirements of the undertakings to the nurse or midwife

-- revoke the undertakings and refer the original allegation to the Fitness to Practise Committee.
+- revoke the undertakings and refer the original concerns to the Fitness to Practise Committee.

-A minor breach of the undertakings might be where there has been late compliance with one or more of the requirements, where the nurse or midwife has made genuine and substantial attempts to complete the requirements in time, and they have insight into the need for restrictions to be in place.
+Where non-compliance with undertakings is less serious, and a lower risk to patients, it’s more likely that the case examiners will be able to restate or vary the undertakings to allow the practitioner to continue their return to safe practice.
+An example of this might be where there has been late compliance with one or more of the requirements, where the nurse or midwife has made genuine and substantial attempts to complete the requirements in time, and they have insight into the need for restrictions to be in place.

-In circumstances such as these, and other minor breaches, the case examiners may write to the nurse or midwife restating the undertakings, that they remain in effect, and must be complied with.
+In cases where continued undertakings are an appropriate way to manage risk and support the nurse or midwife back to safe practice, the case examiners may write to the nurse or midwife restating the undertakings, confirming that they remain in effect and must be complied with.

 There would need to be exceptional circumstances for the case examiners to revoke the undertakings without sending the case onto the Fitness to Practise Committee.
 This is because the undertakings were there to address a current risk to patient safety, so patients would be put at risk if the undertakings were removed without further consideration at how best to address the concerns.

-Considering interim orders if undertakings are breachedBack to top
+Considering interim orders in undertakings casesBack to top

-If our monitoring and compliance team has information that shows that the nurse, midwife or nursing associate may be in breach of their undertakings, we will usually arrange a panel to consider making an interim order to put restrictions on their practice.
+If our monitoring and compliance team has information that shows that the nurse or midwife may not be complying with their undertakings, we’ll always carry out a risk assessment to consider whether there’s a need for an interim order, to put additional restrictions on their practice.

-We’ll usually give the nurse, midwife or nursing associate the opportunity to respond, in a short timeframe, to the case examiners.
+We’ll usually give the nurse or midwife the opportunity to respond, in a short timeframe, to the case examiners.

-In most cases, where there will usually be a risk to patients or the public if the nurse, midwife or nursing associate is not following their undertakings, we’ll aim to have the panel consider an interim order immediately after the case examiners have made their decision about how to address the possible breach.
-This will keep the period for which the public may not be fully protected by the undertakings to a minimum, but allows the nurse, midwife or nursing associate a short period to make representations to the case examiners before they make their decision, and allows the panel’s consideration to be informed by how the case examiners dealt with the case.
+In most cases we’ll aim to have the panel consider an interim order immediately after the case examiners have made their decision about how to address the possible breach.
+This will keep the period for which the public may not be fully protected by the undertakings to a minimum, but allows the nurse or midwife a short period to make representations to the case examiners before they make their decision, and allows the panel’s consideration to be informed by how the case examiners dealt with the case.

 In some rare cases, the possible risks to patients or the public from the undertakings not being followed may be so serious or immediate that the panel will need to consider making an interim order as soon as possible.
-We’ll still give the nurse, midwife or nursing associate reasonable notice of the interim order hearing, but the panel may need to make its decision before the case examiners have assessed the possible breach.
+We’ll still give nurse or midwife reasonable notice of the interim order hearing, but the panel may need to make its decision before the case examiners have assessed the possible breach.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.